smimram/gcat/README.md

   then we can construct an arrow `π₁ : x×y → x`, which means that π₁ depends on the fact that we have an object of the form x×y, and therefore does not take a context as argument (a context can only bind variables not patterns)
+- we can implicitly cast a record into its main value

+For the terminal object, uniqueness is better phrased as f = g rather than f = arr (the second requires us using transitivity of equality...).